nevmx/SoccerScoreKeepingApplication-Android/README.md

 # SoccerScoreKeepingApplication-Android
 ## Description
 This is an Android port of the [SoccerScoreKeeper](github.com/ahmadowais123/SoccerScoreKeepingApplication) application.
-An XStream jar file is included in the APK file.
+This was developed using Android Studio and built for API 23.
+The app was tested on phones and tablets.

-## Progress
+## Main Functions
-* Manager Mode: Complete
-* Batch and Live Input Modes: Complete
+* Scorekeeping Modes
-* League and Player Analysis Modes: Complete
+* Team and Player Analysis Modes
-* Username-Password Authentication: Complete
-* Persistence: Complete

-### TODO:
-* Download Scores Function: Complete
-* Upload Scores Function: Complete
+* Storing stats in an XML file
+* Uploading and Downloading Stats to a remote location on the internet

+## Libraries Used
+* X-Stream (see note)
+* Apache HttpComponents (uploading and XML file through a POST request (multipart upload)) (see note)
+* Google Volley library (downloading an XML file)

+## Notes
+  X-Stream serializes objects in an alphabetical order in the XML string.
+This made working with the XML file more complicated than needed to be.
+A fix was used to restore the usual order, where the objects are serialized in the order that they were declared in.
+  Apache HttpComponents is no longer compatible to use on Android API 21 and up.
+A patched modified library was used that restores the functionality of HttpComponents under Android.